 Popular monistic acosmic non-dualist mystical philosophy of Old EarthHinduism.
-One of the principal Vedantic schools, Advaita was founded by the sages Gaudapada and (2 generations later) Shankara (7th/8th century c.e.
+One of the principal Vedantic schools, Advaita was promulgated and taught by the sages Gaudapada and (2 generations later) Shankara (7th/8th century c.e.
 India, Old Earth).
 Asserts the existence of Brahman alone, whose appearance as the world is misperception (maya) resulting from metaphysical ignorance (avidya).
 Upon attaining liberation one realizes that the inner self is the same as God/Godhead.

 With the later Mahayana, Cosmism, Sophism, and Nuagism became more predominant and the Advaitin meme was increasingly diluted, although it retained a hold in the old ethnic populations in the Sol System even as late as the Empires period.
 It also exerted a strong influence on some elements of Sophic memetics and religion.